Magnesium for Health

 Neutrient Magnesium contains a fast-absorbing form of magnesium glycinate called magnesium bisglycinate expertly formulated with three other high strength and potent types of magnesium chelates - magnesium taurate, magnesium citrate and magnesium malate.
 Magnesium chelates are excellent for quickly boosting your magnesium intake and helping ease stress, anxiety, sleep issues as well as building bones, maintaining healthy teeth and supporting muscle function.

-At the bottom of the pile are magnesium salts (magnesium chloride, magnesium sulphate, magnesium carbonate, magnesium oxide) which are cheap, contain a high level of magnesium BUT very little gets absorbed and the magnesium that doesn't get absorbed, tends to trigger digestive discomfort.
 You can forget about a magnesium sulphate paste, unless you have a skin infection of skin condition (acne, pimples, oily skin, troublesome skin) as most magnesium sulphate creams are designed to cleanse, dry and help heal the skin through topical use.

 How much magnesium per day UK?